 - serum paracetamol concentration levels taken 4-8 hours post-ingestion are above the nomogram treatment line.

 Await serum levels if results are expected within 8 hours of ingestion.
-If results are not expected within 8 hours, commence NAC and review serum levels when available.
-Continue NAC if levels taken within 4-8 hours of ingestion are above the nomogram treatment line.
+If results are not expected within 8 hours, commence acetylcysteine and review serum levels when available.
+Continue acetylcysteine if levels taken within 4-8 hours of ingestion are above the nomogram treatment line.
 Otherwise cease infusion.

 |Greater than 8 hours

-If present greater than 24 hours post-ingestion, collect bloods for further testing prior to commencing NAC (refer to Investigations).
+If present greater than 24 hours post-ingestion, collect bloods for further testing prior to commencing acetylcysteine (refer to Investigations).

-Sustained release paracetamol preparations (such as Panadol Osteo and Osteomol both with 665mg paracetamol/tablet) result in potentially delayed peak concentrations above the nomogram treatment line.
-A single measurement of paracetamol level is not adequate to make decisions around NAC administration if an unknown quantity or a potentially toxic quantity has been ingested.
+Sustained release paracetamol preparations (such as Panadol Osteo® and Osteomol® both with 665mg paracetamol/tablet) result in potentially delayed peak concentrations above the nomogram treatment line.
+A single measurement of paracetamol level is not adequate to make decisions around acetylcysteine administration if an unknown quantity or a potentially toxic quantity has been ingested.

-- measure paracetamol concentration levels and ALT two hours before completion of the NAC infusion.
+- measure paracetamol concentration levels and ALT two hours before completion of the acetylcysteine

 *Refer to Assessment section for definition

 ALERT – Careful attention is required when ordering fluids.
-Fluid adjustment orders are required for smaller children due to risk of hyponatremia using the total adult fluid volume (1700mls).
+Fluid adjustment orders are required for smaller children due to risk of hyponatremia if using the total adult fluid volume (1500mls).
 Secondary seizures have resulted when using 5% glucose.
 4,5,6

-Refer to the NAC guideline and use the appropriate order form (based on child’s weight) or the electronic ordering system.
+Refer to the Acetylcysteine guideline and use the appropriate order form (based on child’s weight) or the electronic ordering system.

-The total NAC dosing is 300mg/kg administered over 20 hours in two sequential IV infusions and is compatible with any glucose and/or sodium-based fluids.
-Dosing is calculated on actual body weight up to 110kg (with dosing based on 110kg weight for children over 110kg).
-NAC is packaged in 10mL ampoules each containing 2000mg (20%).
+The total acetylcysteine dosing is 300 mg/kg administered over 20 hours in two sequential IV infusions and is compatible with any glucose and/or sodium-based fluids.
+Dosing is calculated on actual body weight up to 110 kg (with dosing based on 110 kg weight for children over 110 kg).
+Acetylcysteine is packaged in 10 mL ampoules each containing 2,000 mg (20%).
 Doses are written in mg.
-While the recommended regime uses two bags, some smart pumps are yet to be updated to accommodate this and, at present ieMR has both two and three-bag options.
-The two-bag regime can be run using the mL/hour functionality on the pumps as per the NAC forms.

 Prescribe the entire treatment course at the time of the initial presentation to avoid administration delays.